CircuitQ: An open-source toolbox for superconducting circuits: Introduction

 \section{Introduction}

-Superconducting circuits are emerging as one of the most versatile and promising platforms in the development of chip-based quantum processors \cite{arute_quantum_2019, blais2020circuit}.
-The development of cutting-edge qubit designs is currently driven by the effort to realize quantum computers with long coherence times, and at the same time, high-fidelity control and readout, all in a scalable design \cite{kjaergaard_superconducting_2020}.
+Superconducting circuits are one of the most versatile and promising platforms in the development of chip-based quantum processors \cite{arute_quantum_2019, blais2020circuit}.
+The development of cutting-edge qubit designs is currently driven by the effort to realize quantum computers with long coherence times as well as high-fidelity control and readout, all in a scalable design \cite{kjaergaard_superconducting_2020}.
 Combining these requirements is a grand challenge for quantum hardware design.
-Thus, continuous effort is invested into the study of new and improved qubit circuits for quantum information processing applications~\cite{weiss_spectrum_2019, paolo_control_2019, nguyen_high-coherence_2019, mirrahimi_dynamically_2014}.
+Therefore, considerable effort is invested into the study of new and improved qubit circuits for quantum information processing applications~\cite{weiss_spectrum_2019, paolo_control_2019, nguyen_high-coherence_2019, mirrahimi_dynamically_2014}.

-A major part of the analysis of superconducting circuits is the construction of a quantum model to describe the system theoretically.
-Such a model is obtained by using general methods to construct the corresponding Hamiltonian~\cite{burkard_multilevel_2004, vool_introduction_2017, kerman_efficient_2020}.
-In order to analyse the quantum properties of superconducting circuits, a numerical implementation of the algebraic description is needed.